Capture test

 Transcribe the call, extract decisions and action items, then move the final summary into Notion or another project workspace.

-Recall is a strong choice when YouTube summaries need to become part of a long-term knowledge base.
+AI knowledge-base tools are strong choices when YouTube summaries need to become part of a long-term knowledge base.
 General chat tools can work for one-off transcripts, but they are weaker for ongoing retention.

 NotebookLM is a strong PDF summary choice when you want source-grounded answers.
-Recall is better when the PDF should connect with videos, podcasts, articles, and notes.
+AI knowledge-base tools are better when the PDF should connect with videos, podcasts, articles, and notes.

 ChatGPT can summarize pasted or uploaded content, but users still need a storage, retrieval, and organization workflow if they want the summary to remain useful over time.